 LEGAL & GENERAL

 Charlie has worked within the investment banking industry for 15 years and has enjoyed seeing a huge amount of change in this time.
 He joined Macquarie 4 years ago and has co-chaired Macquarie’s Pride Employee Network Group for the last 2 years.
 Under his stewardship, the network has expanded to enable the network to increase visibility, partnering with other networks to serve the entire LGBTQ+ community and their allies.
-This year the network has won several nominations and awards, including Highly Commended Network from Stonewall, shortlisted for top 10 network by Diva and played a significant role in Macquarie being named as the number one employer in the UK on the Stonewall Equality Index.
+Last year, the Pride ENG won several awards including Highly Commended Network from Stonewall, shortlisted for top 10 network by Diva and played a significant role in Macquarie being named as the number one employer in the UK on the Stonewall Equality Index.
 Charlie’s work within LGBTQ+ doesn’t stop in the workplace, he also volunteers for the BeYou Project outside of work, which provides young LGBTQ+ people with a safe space to socialise, have fun and support each other.

 JOHNSON & JOHNSON